Keep Up With McLean!

 Appleton provides comprehensive psychiatric treatment for adults ages 18 and over.
-Personalized care is geared toward building resilience and independence.
 We aim to support and empower individuals on the path to recovery.

 Our self-pay program is ideal for those who:

-As part of McLean’s Center of Excellence in Psychotic Disorders, our dedicated multidisciplinary staff includes psychiatrists, clinical social workers, an occupational therapist, psychiatric nurses, a certified peer specialist, and community residence counselors.
-Every individual is cared for by a personal treatment team that coordinates a customized treatment strategy and aftercare plan.
+As part of McLean’s Division of Psychotic Disorders, every individual is cared for by a personal treatment team that coordinates a customized treatment strategy and aftercare plan.
 The average length of stay varies to accommodate the needs of each patient.

 Appleton is a renovated historic mansion—one of the oldest buildings on McLean’s historic campus—that accommodates up to 24 patients.
 We offer a peaceful, home-like setting where individuals can focus on their goals for recovery.